Skip to content

 fn start

 This will start Fn in single server mode, using an embedded database and message queue.
 You can find all the configuration options here.
 If you are on Windows, check here.
-If you are on a Linux system where the SELinux security policy is set to “Enforcing”, such as Oracle Linux 7, check here.

 Functions are small but powerful blocks of code that generally do one simple thing.
 Forget about monoliths when using functions, just focus on the task that you want the function to perform.
 Our CLI tool will help you get started quickly.